michurin/cnbot/README.md

 If `"server"` key is present in bot's configuration, `cnbot` starts for that bot simple HTTP server.

+The server threats
-It accepts the `POST` method and paths like `/${TARGET_USER}`. `cnbot` threats the body of request in the same way as output of scripts.
+messages in the same way as output of scripts.
 So you can send text, preformatted text and images in PNG, JPEG and GIF formats.

 Using this mechanism you can: